 Once the panel has been chosen, the plaintiff has 60 days to submit supporting evidence.
 After that, the defendant has 45 days to submit evidence refuting the claim, JD Supra reported.
 The panel can then rule in one of three ways: that the defendant failed to act according to the applicable standard of care in the case, and that failure was a “substantial cause” of the plaintiff’s injury; that the defendant failed to act according to the standard of care, but that it wasn’t a substantial cause of the plaintiff’s injury; or that the defendant acted according to the standard of care.

-Regardless of the panel’s decision, the plaintiff can choose to pursue a malpractice claim, JD Supra reported.
+Regardless of the panel’s decision, the plaintiff can choose to pursue a medical malpractice claim, JD Supra reported.
 However, the panel’s decision can be admitted as expert evidence in a civil trial.